University of Missouri-Columbia logo

 Key Highlights

-• Founded in 1839 as the first public university west of the Mississippi River.
+• Founded in 1839, it was the first public university established west of the Mississippi River.

-• Designated an "R1: Doctoral University – Very high research activity" and a member of the Association of American Universities since 1908.
+• Classified as "R1: Doctoral Universities – Very High Research Activity" and has been a member of the Association of American Universities since 1908.

-• Home to the world's first journalism school, established in 1908.
+• Home to the world's first journalism school, the Missouri School of Journalism, founded in 1908.

-• Operates the University of Missouri Research Reactor Center, the sole source of isotopes for nuclear medicine in the U.S.
+• Operates the University of Missouri Research Reactor Center, the sole source of isotopes for nuclear medicine in the United States.

-• Claims to be the origin of the American tradition of homecoming.
+• Claims the origin of the American tradition of homecoming.

 Timeline